-The Amended 2018 Plan permits the grant of non-statutory and incentive stock options, stock appreciation rights, or "SARs," restricted stock awards, restricted stock units, or "RSUs," deferred stock units, or "DSUs," performance awards, non-employee director awards, and other stock-based awards.
-Our continuing ability to offer equity incentive awards under the 2018 Plan is critical to our ability to attract, motivate, and retain qualified personnel, particularly in light of the highly competitive market for employee talent in which we operate.
+The 2023 Plan permits the grant of non-statutory and incentive stock options, stock appreciation rights, or "SARs," restricted stock awards, restricted stock units, or "RSUs," deferred stock units, or "DSUs," performance awards, non-employee director awards, and other stock-based awards.
+Subject to adjustment, the maximum number of shares of our common stock to be authorized for issuance under the 2023 Plan is 5,500,000 shares, plus (i) shares of our common stock available for issuance under the 2018 Plan as of the date of stockholder approval of the 2023 Plan, but not subject to outstanding awards as of such date and (ii) any shares subject to awards outstanding under the 2018 Plan as of the date of stockholder approval of the 2023 Plan that are subsequently forfeited or cancelled or expire or otherwise terminate without the issuance of such shares.

-If our stockholders approve the Amended 2018 Plan, the Amended 2018 Plan will become effective as of the date of stockholder approval.
-If our stockholders do not approve the Amended 2018 Plan, the 2018 Plan, as currently in effect, will remain in effect until it terminates in accordance with its terms.